 Educational activities are the vehicle to fun, learning and meaningful discussion with your students.
 Below is an array of activities we’ve developed for you to take straight to your classroom!

-You can find activities below by searching or selecting categories you’re interested in!
+You can find activities below by searching keywords or selecting categories you’re interested in!

 (note: you can select multiple categories below)

 There is tremendous value in physically taking young people into a new environment that could be a window into their future.
 New experiences can be unfeasible for kids whose families struggle with transportation—they might not often, or ever, be able to engage in new experiences.

 Students can begin to picture themselves achieving and contributing to a team when they’re able to see people they know modeling those behaviors.
 This is especially helpful for young people who may otherwise not see many examples of what that looks like.

 Planning a field trip is easy, if you know how to do it.
 In just 4 minutes, we’ve outlined 3 key steps for planning the perfect field trip!